Free cookie consent management tool by TermsFeed Generator

 Users experiencing >300ms latency churn at 11% higher rate.
 But high-latency users may be systematically different (poor devices, unstable networks, low intent).

-Confounding structure: User Quality (U) → Latency (L) and U → Abandonment (A) creates backdoor path.
-Observed correlation = 11%, but de-confounded effect using Pearl’s do-calculus = 8.7%.
+Confounding structure: User Quality (U) causes Latency (L) and U causes Abandonment (A) — a backdoor path.
+Observed correlation = 11%, but de-confounded effect using Pearl’s do-calculus is lower - illustrative estimate: ~8.7%.

 Identifiability: Back-Door Adjustment